10 Non-Toxic Kitchen Swaps for 2026 (Plus a Bonus!)

 Common Questions (The Non-Toxic Truth)

-Most don't.
-Look for NSF/ANSI 401 certification or hollow-fiber membranes like the LifeStraw Home to block particles down to 0.5 microns.
+Most standard carbon filters do not.
+To effectively block microplastics, look for filters with NSF/ANSI 401 certification or hollow-fiber membranes (like those in the LifeStraw Home) that block particles down to 0.5 microns.

 Are Swedish dishcloths actually sanitary?

-Yes—they dry much faster than sponges, which prevents bacteria growth.
+Yes—much more so than a standard sponge.
+Because they are thinner and made of natural materials, they dry significantly faster, which prevents the damp environment where bacteria thrive.
 Just toss them in the dishwasher or microwave them while damp for 30 seconds to keep them "Clean AF."

 Is stainless steel truly non-toxic?